Causes of Plant Explosions

 Contaminated Plant Sites

 There are many reasons that explosions occur at industrial plant sites, but one of the most common incidents that can result in an explosion is when the plant site is contaminated.
-When there are dangerous gases, chemicals, and sediments, the chemical reactions can cause explosions.
+When there are dangerous gases, chemicals, and sediments, chemical reactions can cause explosions.

 Often, contaminants in plant sites are located in the groundwater.
 Methane gas is a component in natural cases that can often enter groundwater through natural or industrial processes.
 According to the Water Systems Council, methane gas can become an explosion hazard at high concentrations.
 Methane forms an explosive mixture in the air when it is at concentrations between 5% and 15% volume.
 There are other factors that must contribute to triggering an explosion, such as the water temperature and the ventilation of the well where the methane is present.
 Also, air movement and the composition of the gas will determine what concentration of methane can produce an explosive hazard.